 - Disciplined post-crisis review

-I welcome your thoughts and comments, but realize the awareness of risks or threats is not the same as being able to effectively deal with them!
+I welcome your thoughts and comments, but realize the awareness of risks or threats is not the same as effectively dealing with them!

 If you want to reinforce your learning, listen to the podcast on this topic by clicking here.